RobSero/search-and-play/README.md

 ### 6.4 - Finishing Touches & Styling

-Once the core features were implemented and working smoothly, we used the remaining time just to experiement with interesting effects and pre-built React components.
+Once the core features were implemented and working smoothly, we used the remaining time just to experiment with interesting effects and pre-built React components.

-Initiially we planned to give ourselves a minimum of 5 hours to just focus on the user experience and so we knew from this point that anything extra we could add in was just a bonus.
-Wanting to make it as best we could, we still kep the intensity up until the deadline.
+Initially we planned to give ourselves a minimum of 5 hours to just focus on the user experience and so we knew from this point that anything extra we could add in was just a bonus.
+Wanting to make it as best we could, we still keep the intensity up until the deadline.

-### 7.0 - Self Reflection
+## 7.0 - Self Reflection
-## 7.1 - Wins
+### 7.1 - Wins

-- Despite being a little bit confusing, I really enjoyed making the albums flash randomly throughout the page by adding transitions and classes to be added based on a random number generator.
+- I really enjoyed making the albums flash randomly throughout the page by adding transitions and classes to be added based on a random number generator.
+It was a good opportunity to practice re-rendering components and altering state change.
-- It was great practice to work with my peer and we worked very well together, bouncing ideas off one another.
-It was also the first time using VSCode liveshare so it was interesting to get used to typing on the same file as somebody else.
+- It was great practice to work alongside other developers and we worked smoothly together, bouncing ideas off one another.
+It was also the first time using VSCode live-share so it was interesting to get used to typing on the same file as somebody else.

-## 7.2  -Challenges
+### 7.2  -Challenges

-- Due to the short timescale, it sometimes was tricky to keep code as clean as possible however this is a minor issues which a bit of time refactoring would resolve.
+- Due to the short timescale, it sometimes was tricky to keep code as clean as possible however this is a minor issue which a bit of time refactoring would resolve.
-- We experienced CORS issues when trying to make AJAX request once deployed to Heroku however this was resolved with altering the http paths which can be found in the lib folder.
+- We experienced CORS issues when trying to make AJAX requests once deployed to Heroku however this was resolved with altering the http paths which can be found in the lib folder.